isu-kim/PyPeripheral/README.md

  50% Complete.
  Now able to control any LEDs via REST API.
  Working on key input response.

+- Mystic Light for MSI GPU
+Now working on  it.

 - more soon..

 ## Supported Devices